 One summer my family and I hiked up Aleyaka Mountain at the resort and rode the ski gondola back down to the ground.
 The views at the top were unforgettable.

-Girdwood has lovely restaurants and shops and is a great choice to shop for souvenirs or refreshments.
+Due to its lovely collection of restaurants and shops, it is a great choice to shop for souvenirs or refreshments.

-There is an admission fee onto the grounds, and there you will be able to drive or walk their 1.5-mile viewing loop to safely view their wild animals.
+There is an admission fee onto the grounds after which you will be able to drive or walk their 1.5-mile viewing loop to safely view their wild animals.

 When my family and I visited, we watched the afternoon feeding of black bears.
 Some of the other animals we saw included moose, owls, wolves, and porcupines.